pkarsy/rcCalibrator/README.md

 be used to drift the RC frequency and reduse the factory erron.

 ### The purpose of this project
-- to find the optimal OSCCAL value
+There are a lot of pages to address the Calibration problem and atmel has released a lot of related papers.
+This project aims to offer an alterntive solution using any ISP programmer and a RTC module.
+- To find the optimal OSCCAL value, using any ISP prohrammer and a DS3231 rtc module.
+I assume USBasp in the instructions, but you can use usbTiny etc.
+- To provide information asosiated with the use of the insternal RC oscillator.
-- to provide a mechanism via the "osccal" utility to automatically build bootloader and application code capable of fixing the RC frequency.
+- **More importantly** to provide a mechanism via the "osccal" utility to automatically build bootloader and application code capable of fixing the RC frequency.
 The prinary purpose of this is to allow UART communications.
-If however the project needs better accuracy than ~1%, the internal RC oscillator cannot be used, no matter how well it is calibrated.

-### UART complications
+### UART problems
-As if the RC frequency error wasn't enough, the use of UART communications introduces additional error, because the 8MHz clock speed is not divided exactly with the standard Serial bitrates.
+As if the RC clock speed error wasn't enough, the use of UART communications introduces additional error, because the 8MHz clock speed is not divided exactly with the standard Serial bitrates.
 See [wormfood tables](http://wormfood.net/avrbaudcalc.php) at 8Mhz